HomeModern Slavery & Human Trafficking Statement

 Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-We have a zero tolerance policy to slavery and human trafficking.
+We have a zero-tolerance policy to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we continue to improve our supply chain compliance programme.

 We require all members, partners, employees, officers, and directors of the firm, to comply with our anti-slavery and human trafficking policy including undertaking training.